-Note: The underlying mechanism used to suspend the platform is the same mechanism as the CLC; however, the CLC allows greater control by allowing users to specify if the suspend should be a forced suspend (i.e. stop existing processing) while the SMC only allows a graceful suspend that allows existing processing to continue and no new processing to occur.
+Note: The underlying mechanism used to suspend the platform is the same mechanism as the CLC; however, the CLC allows greater control by allowing users to specify if the suspend should be a forced suspend (that is, stops existing processing).
+The SMC only allows a graceful suspend that permits existing processing to continue but allows no new processing to occur.